Every month, Dr. Gleaton answers all your questions about fertility, pregnancy, birth and more. Follow us on Instagram to ask your questions!

 The association between endometriosis is not fully understood and goes beyond scarring and adhesions.
 Speak with your ob/gyn provider regarding your specific risk factors for infertility as age, past pregnancies, and stage of endometriosis also play an important role in reproductive success.

-When should I start using the ovulation strips?
+When should I start using ovulation strips?
 After my period?
 Any time?

-For an average 28 day cycle, I suggest daily testing starting day 10.
+For an average 28 day cycle, I suggest testing with ovulation test strips daily starting day 10.

 Can people with endo conceive naturally?